Is Le Havre worth a visit? Planning your next vacation or weekend getaway?

 Reason 2 – A dynamic, historic port city

 Le Havre’s geographic location at the entrance to the Seine estuary and the Channel-North Sea shipping route makes it a strategic site.
 Its seaport is one of the largest in France.
 Inaugurated in March 2006, Port 2000 welcomes the world’s largest container ships without interruption or tidal constraints.
-In fact, we loved visiting it from the marina, opposite the Hilton Hotel, aboard a small 100-seat speedboat for an hour and a half.
+In fact, we loved visiting it from the marina, opposite the Hilton Hotel, aboard a small 100-seater speedboat for 1h30.
 Find out more on the tourist office website here.

-During the 1st half-hour, you’ll discover from the sea the various breakwaters that protect the port of Le Havre, and admire the horizon.
-You’ll then enter Port 2000, where several ships dock regularly.
-Just like us, you can admire these giants of the seas from the boat!
+During the 1st half-hour, you can see from the sea the various breakwaters that protect the port of Le Havre and admire the horizon.
+You will then enter Port 2000, where several ships dock regularly.
+Like us, you can admire these giants of the sea from the boat!

 Reason 3 – Le Havre, birthplace of Impressionism

-Exceptional light at sunrise and sunset, unique seascapes, sky and sea blending into shades of blue… Did you know that our hometown, Le Havre, has inspired such Impressionist masters as Claude Monet, Eugène Boudin, Francisco Pizarro and Raoul Dufy?
+Exceptional light at sunrise and sunset, unique seascapes, sky and sea merging into shades of blue… Did you know that our hometown, Le Havre, inspired such Impressionist masters as Claude Monet, Eugène Boudin, Camille Pizarro and Raoul Dufy?
 The vivid colors of these painters’ canvases contributed to the city’s artistic renown.
-For us, the MuMa, Musée d’Art Moderne André Malraux, is one of the most captivating and fascinating museums in Normandy.
+For us, the MuMa, Musée d’Art Moderne André Malraux, is one of Normandy’s most captivating and fascinating museums.

-Facing the sea, this art gallery offers a dialogue between the works of painters and the incomparable beauty of the Normandy skies and lights that so inspired the Impressionists.
-It’s also a great place to visit when it’s raining, as you can take advantage of the sea view to see the light that brings hope!
+Facing the sea, this art venue offers a dialogue between the works of the painters and the incomparable beauty of the Normandy skies and lights that so inspired the Impressionists.
+It’s also a great place to visit if it rains, as you can take advantage of its view of the sea to see the dawn of hopeful light!

-Take the time to observe these unique canvases by Impressionist artists, depicting the famous Le Havre regatta pier, for example.
-This emblematic element of the maritime landscape has often been painted in works of art.
-Raoul Dufy, for example, isolated the boom motif in several of his paintings, underlining its visual and symbolic importance for Le Havre.
+Take time to admire these unique paintings by Impressionist artists, depicting the famous Le Havre regatta pier, for example.
+This emblematic element of the seascape has often been painted in works of art.
+Raoul Dufy, for example, isolated the estacade motif in several of his paintings, underlining its visual and symbolic importance for Le Havre.

-Also known as the estacade in Sainte-Adresse, a commune bordering Le Havre, it has been depicted by countless painters, from impressionist Claude Monet to the greatest Fauvist painters (Marquet, Raoul Dufy…).
-If you take a stroll along the beaches of Le Havre and Sainte-Adresse, you’re bound to see it and many of its painted representations set up along the seafront.
+Also known as the estacade of Sainte-Adresse, a commune bordering Le Havre, it has been depicted by countless painters, from Impressionist Claude Monet to the greatest Fauvist painters (Marquet, Raoul Dufy…).
+If you stroll the promenade along the beaches of Le Havre and Sainte-Adresse, you’re bound to see him and several of his paintings installed along the seafront.

 OUR ADVICE FOR RENTING A CAR IN Normandy